Liquid-Surf/css-direct-sso-auth/README.md

 # security

 Please do not use in production yet until we go through a security audit.
 Some security consideration are already written ./SECURITY.md
+There is WIP to fix that, see the branch `allowed_client_list`

+# acknowledgement

+Thanks to @elf-pavlik for his advice and code review